 Keto Frosted Animal Cookies

 A sugar-free, gluten-free version of your favorite childhood cookie!
-These keto frosted animal cookies are bright, colorful, delicious and will bring back memories of your favorite white and pink coated circus animal treat.
+These frosted animal cookies are bright, colorful, delicious and will bring back memories of your favorite white and pink coated circus animal treat.

 1 1/2 cup almond flour